Christmas in Portugal is a fantastic idea!

 • Visit the Christmas markets in Rossio and Bairro Alto.

-• Enjoy a sunset on one of the many hills or at a rooftop terrace like the one in Mundial with the Castle of S Jorge view.
+• Enjoy a sunset on one of the many hills or at a rooftop terrace like the one at Mundial, with views of the Castle of S Jorge.

 • Choose great cafes to have breakfast.